azure-rtos/azure-iot-preview/README.md

 # Security

 Azure RTOS provides OEMs with components to secure communication and to create code and data isolation using underlying MCU/MPU hardware protection mechanisms.
 It is ultimately the responsibility of the device builder to ensure the device fully meets the evolving security requirements associated with its specific use case.
+In the meanwhile, with built-in support of [Azure Security Center for IoT](https://docs.microsoft.com/azure/asc-for-iot/iot-security-azure-rtos), you can detect malicious network activities and create baseline with the predefined customer alert rules.

 # Licensing